rht-labs/tech-exercise/docs/99-the-rise-of-the-cluster/1-tooling-installation.md

 ```
 ## CodeReady Workspaces Setup

 During the exercises, we use different command line tools like `oc`, `mvn`, `kube-linter` and many others.
-We have a container image that has all these necessary CLIs and, the configuration (Dockerfile) is under `codereadyworkspaces/stack/` folder.
+We have a container image that has all these necessary CLI and, the configuration (Dockerfile) is under `codereadyworkspaces/stack/` folder.

 We utilize GitHub Actions in order to build and store this image publicly.